CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.1 General Groupware.md

 ### 2 4 Incorrect assignment of access and access rights to groupware services

 If access rights to a groupware client or access rights to stored data in groupware services are not sufficiently limited, security gaps may arise.
-If these rights are created and administered incorrectly, the operation can also be disturbed, for example if an employee can not access information that is important to him.
-It is also possible for attackers to gain access to confidential information and access sensitive data.
+If these rights are created and administered incorrectly, the operation can also be disturbed, for example if an employee can not access important information.
+It is also possible for attackers to gain access to sensitive information and access sensitive data.

 ### 2 5 Inadequate knowledge of the administrators of groupware systems